Kenneth-Rakentine/rnbo-patcher/README.md

 ---

-*Create a web/browser version of a max msp granular sampler with drag-and-drop sample audio import function where a logged-in user can begin a new "Project", where the sampler object exists, manipulate the imported audio of their choice with the sampler tool using the given gui parameters provided between js/REACT and max msp via RNBO library, and save the project 'state' or project settings (imported samples, etc) and potentially share with other users and even externally*
+*Create a patch librarian/management sysntem and audio production enviornment for Rnbo (for max-msp) users in the browser

-*the goal is to give the user a particle-based audio manipulation tool where they can morph samples into fragments of audio and smear the result into a textured 'cloud' without the need to download and install a vst plugin or standalone application to their pc/device*
+*the goal is to give the user a tool in which they can import their pacthes to their own library of patch collections, work on the patch within the web environment to manipulate and create audio, and save, edit, & curate their progress*

-PARAMS:
-- LFO for scrub playback start position,
-- window shape/env,
-- scatter/spread,
-- grain size,
-- pitch(?),
-- grain density/amount/num,
-- pan/width,
-- playback speed,
-- grain rate(?)
-- play button/mute-stop button
-- sample import/drop box (in waveform display window? also list of imported?)

 CRUD:
-- Create new project including imported sample(s) & settings
+- Create new patch including imported rnbo js url & title
-- Read sample(?)
+- Read patch saved to colection
-- Edit project (main process)
+- Edit patch & patch title
-- Delete project
+- Delete patchproject

- `USER SIGN IN & SHARE PROJECT(?)

--

 <br>